deplicator/second-front-exercise/readme.md

-# Exercise for Second Front Systems - Some Kind of Book Search
+# Exercise for Second Front Systems - Some Kind of Book Search now with Cats

 https://github.com/second-front/exercise

+Uses [Bootstrap](https://getbootstrap.com/) and [jQuery](https://jquery.com/) with no plug-ins.

 ## Start
 Run `node server.js` to start web server.
 Navigate to http://localhost:8081 to view.